Function Reference¶

 Metrics Snapshot¶

-span.metrics contains per-span deltas from track_* calls.
-Values reset automatically after each span closes, so you can emit per-span summaries without manual bookkeeping.
+span.metrics contains per-window values from track_* calls, computed automatically for each span so you can emit summaries without manual bookkeeping.
+This works for additive aggregators: track_count, track_sum, track_avg, and track_unique.

 let metrics = span.metrics;